jsr1611/houzing-app/README.md

 ### Deployment
-- Backend API Endpoint documentation is live at this [heroku website](http://houzing-app.herokuapp.com/swagger-ui.html)
+- Backend API Endpoint documentation is live at this [website](http://houzing.uzdevjs.online/swagger-ui.html)
 - Frontend is TBD soon